jfo/blog/source/posts/sild-save-the-environment.md

 ()
 ```

 It returns the first one it finds!
-This doesn't seem like a big deal, but it
+This doesn't seem like a big deal, but in a
-will be the backbone of my language's variable scoping, later on.
+way it will be the backbone of my language's variable scoping, later on.

 <hr>